Skip to Main Content

 No. It is important to know that Summer EBT will not count in a public charge test.
 All students are eligible regardless of immigration status.
 Visit ProtectingImmigrantFamilies.org for information about what public benefits impact the public charge test.

 To be eligible, your family must have income at or below 185% of the federal poverty level.
 Check your annual or monthly household income against the charts below.
-Note that income cut-offs will change on July 1, 2024.

 Annual Income Limits for Families Through June 30, 2024